Union Pacific GTELs: Third generation

-In 1955, Union Pacific ordered a new turbine-electric, the world's most powerful locomotive.
+In 1955, Union Pacific ordered a new turbine–electric, the world's most powerful locomotive.
 Each would be two units plus a fuel tender, rated at 8500 hp.

 The A unit contained the control cab and an auxiliary diesel engine generator.
 The B unit carried the turbine and main generators to provide electricity to the traction motors on both the A and B units.
 The turbine was a new design, a GE Frame 5 simple-cycle gas turbine with a sixteen-stage compressor, ten combustion chambers and a two-stage turbine.
 No steam generator was needed to heat and liquify the heavy Bunker C fuel because the tenders were insulated.
 The original plan was to number these units in the 7000 series but they were numbered 1 to 30.

 They were delivered to Union Pacific between August 1958 and June 1961.
 These units were very different from the previous generations, having a wheel arrangement of C-C on each of their units (not including their tenders).
 The locomotive weighed about 610 tons with a full tender.
-Continuous tractive effort was 146000 lb with the 65 mph 74:18 gearing; in 1961 tonnage ratings were 6740 on the 0.82% climb west from Cheyenne and 5180 on the 1.14% east from Ogden.
+Continuous tractive effort was 146000 lb with the 65 mph 74:18 gearing; in 1961 tonnage ratings were 6,740 on the 0.82% climb west from Cheyenne and 5,180 on the 1.14% east from Ogden.

 The turbines in these units are the most powerful prime movers ever installed in any North American locomotive.
 With 8500 hp from a single prime mover, these engines set a record that still stands.
 That rating was claimed to be at 6000 ft altitude and 90 °F, and in cooler, denser air the turbine itself could exceed 10000 hp if the electrical system could handle it.
-In 1963, Trains wrote, "The big 8500 h.p. jobs remain under constant scrutiny as UP: (1) jacks some of them up to 10,000 h.p. ratings; (2) considers motorizing their fuel tenders with traction motors..."
+In 1963, Trains wrote, "The big 8500 h.p. jobs remain under constant scrutiny as UP: (1) jacks some of them up to 10,000 h.p. ratings; (2) considers motorizing their fuel tenders with traction motors....".
 Lee's book explains that UP tried resetting generator excitation to absorb the higher rating but only on test.
-The motorized tender sounds unlikely, though Trains mentioned that the turbines' four-month trial to Los Angeles in 1962 ended when "tender wheels were motorized, imposing speed restriction."
-(The 1961 and 1963 timetables show a 65 mph limit for all the turbines.)
+Trains magazine mentions that the turbines' four-month trial to Los Angeles in 1962 ended when "tender wheels were motorized, imposing speed restriction".
+(The 1961 and 1963 timetables show a 65 mph limit for all the turbines).

 These turbines eventually displaced units 51 to 75.
 There had been problems with fuel filters clogging on the earlier turbines, so it was decided to filter the fuel before filling the locomotive fuel tanks and the tender.

 Unlike the earlier turbines, the 8500 hp turbines came with 24000 USgal fuel tenders, in addition to the 2500 USgal of diesel fuel in the locomotive tank.
 They had Leslie S-5T-RF air horns on the cab roof (later moved to the mid radiator section of the A unit, in response to ice build-up in the bells).

-The third generation turbines were all retired by 1970.
+The third-generation turbines were all retired by 1970.